pinkkila/dev-academy-spring-2025-exercise/README.md

 ```

 This command builds the backend image (if needed) and starts the container.
-Once running, the REST API will be available at http://localhost:8080/api/electricity.
+Once running, the REST API will be available at `http://localhost:8080/api/electricity.

 #### Available endpoints

 1. `GET /api/electricity`

-Fetches daily statistics electricity data with support for filtering, pagination, and sorting.
+Fetches daily electricity statistics with support for filtering, pagination, and sorting.

 2. `GET /api/electricity/day/{date}`

 Fetches data for a specific date.

 ##### Query Parameters